-In this lab series you will access data on the Monitor My Watershed® web portal collected every five minutes from a network of Mayfly Data Logger BoardTM Sensor Stations installed in streams throughout the Delaware River Basin and beyond.
-These Sensor Stations measure and transmit important data that can be accessed by anyone interested in understanding and monitoring watersheds.
+In this lab series you will access data on MonitorMW collected every five minutes from a network of Mayfly Data Logger BoardTM Sensor Stations installed in streams throughout the Delaware River Basin and beyond.
+These Sensor Stations measure and transmit important data to the MonitorMW web portal that can be accessed by anyone interested in understanding and monitoring watersheds.
 Throughout these activities, you will learn how to use the portal to view and interpret data collected at the sensor stations, investigate significant events, analyze the information, and create new understandings about the dynamics and interactions of variables in your local waterways.
 As you go through the activities, be sure to record the data and your analyses on your lab sheet.